What To Do After A Bicycle Accident

 Don’t Fall for Insurance Company Offers

 A few days following your bicycle accident, insurance companies will come calling to get a feel for how they should proceed.
 While the person who contacts you by phone or in-person may seem friendly, concerned, and wanting to help you through this difficult situation, don’t fall for this phony act.
 In reality, the insurance representative is simply trying to trick you into admitting the accident was your fault or get you to make a quick settlement for a very low dollar amount.
 In either case, don’t handle it on your own.
-Instead, immediately refer all communications about your accident to your personal injury bicycle accident lawyer.
+Instead, immediately refer all communications about your accident to your bike crash lawyer.

 Don’t Post to Social Media